adavarski/Hetzner-Case-Study/README.md

 Note1: Use 3 x ccx42 (k8s masters) & 2 x ccx52 (k8s workers) and provisioning k8s cluster using Kubespray or Rancher

-Note2: External access to k8s API (6443): kubectl/etc. and any other services via CloudVM+HAproxy/nginx (we use only private networks at Hetzner Cloud, for better security).
-CloudVM is configured to access all private networks used.
-We Can include all Hetzner dedicated servers in all Hetzner Cloud Networks?
-Connect your Robot vSwitch (dedicated root servers) with your Hetzner Cloud Networks.
+Note2: External access to k8s API(6443) (via kubectl/etc.) and any other internal services (DBs/etc.) via CloudVM+HAproxy/nginx (we use only private networks at Hetzner Cloud, for better security).
+CloudVM(HAProxy) is configured to access all private networks used.
+We can include all Hetzner dedicated servers in all Hetzner Cloud Networks ---> Connect your Robot vSwitch (dedicated root servers) with your Hetzner Cloud Network/s.
 Create a new subnet in your Cloud Network and select the "Enable dedicated server vSwitch connection" checkbox.
+(Ref: https://docs.hetzner.com/cloud/networks/faq/)

 ## 5.Virtualization options for k8s/etc. on Hetzner Cloud (OPTIONAL) - Proxmox & Vmware on Dedicated Servers (for Dev/QA k8s clusters/etc.)